Advertisement

 The Hybrid doesn’t feel as resolved, owing to the added weight of the battery and nature of the powertrain, but it’s not meant to be in any way sporty or dynamic.
 It’s still comfortable, and that’s what really matters.

-How do the brakes cope?
+How do the regular brakes cope?

 Yes, good point, well made.
 They’re fine up to a point, but stopping always takes much more apparent effort than going.
 You’re aware of just how much kinetic energy is not being harnessed.